Complex manifolds with maximal torus actions: Introduction

-Our main theorem in this paper is the following: \begin{theo}[See also Theorem \ref{theo:maintheo}]\Label{intro:maintheo} The maps $\mathcal{F}_1$ and $\mathcal{F}_2$ are bijections between $\mathcal{C}_1$ and $\mathcal{C}_2$.
-They are inverses to each other. \end{theo} Theorem \ref{intro:maintheo} tells us that a representative $(M,G)$ of each $[M,G] \in \mathcal{C}_1$ is biholomorphic to the quotient of a nonsingular toric variety by a subgroup $H$ of $G^\C$. \begin{exam}[compact complex torus $\C^n/\Gamma$ (continuation)] Let $\gamma_1,\dots, \gamma_{2n}$ be generators of the lattice $\Gamma$.
+The first theorem in this paper is the following: \begin{theo}[See also Theorem \ref{theo:maintheo}]\Label{intro:maintheo} Let $M$ be a compact connected complex manifold equipped with a maximal action of a compact torus $G$ which preserves the complex structure on $M$, and let $(\Delta, \mathfrak{h}, G) = \mathcal{F}_1(M,G)$.
+Then, $M$ is equivariantly biholomorphic to $X(\Delta)/H$. \end{theo} Theorem \ref{intro:maintheo} tells us that a compact connected complex manifold $M$ equipped with a maximal action of a compact torus $G$ which preserves the complex structure on $M$ is equivariantly biholomorphic to the quotient of a nonsingular toric variety by a subgroup $H$ of $G^\C$. \begin{exam}[compact complex torus $\C^n/\Gamma$ (continuation)] Let $\gamma_1,\dots, \gamma_{2n}$ be generators of the lattice $\Gamma$.
 Consider the $\C$-linear map